 If you want to be a freelance event planner or a workforce member, you need to do your research first.
 When it comes to finding potential clients. figure out if you want to work b2b so business to business or b2c (business to customer).

 Finally, you have all of your event planning skills in your pocket - you know your target group, your market, how many event planners are there in your area, and potential clients.
 However, it only matters when you have real-time experience.
 If you don't have event planning experience, start by organizing small parties and events for friends.
 Do such events for free or for a small fee and then start using their references for your portfolio.
 Ensure you get enough footage like pictures and videos of the party you organized because that's going to build your first portfolio item which you can then show to paying clients.

 If you have no event planning experience, start helping out here and there.
 If you can get an internship, grab it.
 You can learn a lot from an event planner that's been in the business for a long time.
 Sometimes you start two to three months ahead and there is a lot of turning wheels you need to keep an eye on.

 It's better to specialize in a certain type of event.
-For instance, you may plan a kids party.
-But if you are not into kids and have a "it's another job" mindset, it will never be as amazing as planning a press event or a company party (you are passionate for such types of events).
+For instance, you may plan a kids' party.
+But if you are not into kids and have an "it's another job" mindset, it will never be as amazing as planning a press event or a company party that you're passionate about.
 You may initially take up all kinds of events in the beginning, but there will be a time when you'll have to specialize.

 To make sure there are enough events for you to sell, it's a good idea to specialize in a certain type of event.
 You can be a wedding planner, kids party planner, company event planner, or press event planner.
-If you are have public relations experience, you could easily cross over into PR events.
-There are so many events like hen parties, bachelor parties.
-You can even plan funerals.
+If you have public relations experience, you could easily cross over into PR events.
+There are so many events like hen parties, and bachelor parties, you can even plan funerals.

 Specializing in an event sets you off from the crowd and it will help you sell that event without too much competition.
 Figure out if there is anyone that is doing the same type of event that you want to specialize in.